 Purpose

-The Global and Community Health Residency Distinction seeks to train Ob-Gyn residents to be leaders in global health, increase multidisciplinary collaboration across graduate medical education in global health and provide Ob-Gyn trainees with the skillset to care for diverse communities both home and abroad.
+The Global and Community Health Residency Distinction seeks to train Ob-Gyn residents to be leaders in global health, increase multidisciplinary collaboration across graduate medical education in global health and provide Ob-Gyn trainees with the skillset to care for various communities both home and abroad.

 Distinction Activities